dnr/styx/cmd/spin/README.md

 Due to limited integration between Styx and Nix, the Styx daemon can't "just know" about all your pins to make them Styx-substitutable, there's some state stored in the local daemon that's updated when you add/update a pin.
-So the first time you use code with pins on a different machine, it might not work.
+So the first time you use code with pins on a different machine, it probably won't work.

 To refresh the daemon, run `spin refresh --all`, then try again (the error message should have suggested this).

 If that doesn't work, or if you're not using Styx at all, you can `export SPIN_FALLBACK=1` and try again.

 That makes it use `builtins.fetchTarball` so it should properly fall back to direct downloads.
 It doesn't do this all the time because